SimonAlling/userscripter/README.md

     ./build

-To build with JavaScript optimization and minimization:
+To build with JavaScript minification:

     ./build --production